 Casting + Demold TAKTL has been formulated to flow efficiently into a variety of mold types with a strength development curve that minimizes shrinkage, produces high quality surfaces upon demold, and allows cost-efficient cycling of molds.

 Blasting + Finishing TAKTL panels and shapes have an intrinsic texture and finish created by the mold surface.
 Depending upon application and aesthetic objectives, a variety of finishing and coating options are also available.
-New in 2013, our Media Blaster was custom designed for UHPC finishing with automated articulating heads and a vertical panel orientation to create even surfaces of subtly exposed aggregate.
+Our Media Blaster was custom designed for UHPC finishing with automated articulating heads and a vertical panel orientation to create even surfaces of subtly exposed aggregate.
 Media is cleaned and re-circulated in a dust-free and resource efficient cycle.